andyk8872/p5-ecommerce/README.md

 - Provide users with products that meet their expectations
 - Allow users to view, read and comment on articles that may help or interest them.
 - Allow users to give their review on any product.
-- Allow users to add products to a wishlist of theirs.
+- Allow users to add products to a personal wistlist where they can store products that can easily return to.
-- To provide users with insights or tips on  machine maintenance and tips to choose the right fabrics for clothing.
 - Allow users to checkout quickly and easily
 - To allow users to create a profile to view past orders and update profile information